jtothebell/picolovepotion/README.md

 #### How to use
  * Get a homebrew capable switch (I can't offher help on this, but you can start here: https://nh-server.github.io/switch-guide/)
- * Download the latest nightly LovePotion build (see doozer link on this page: https://github.com/TurtleP/LovePotion.
-Currently latest build is https://doozer.io/artifact/pr1zdkxfyj/LovePotion-switch-1.0.2.2.47.nro)
+ * Download the latest LovePotion build (see the releases page: https://github.com/TurtleP/LovePotion/releases.
+Currently latest build is 1.1.0)
  * put the LovePotion build in the "switch" folder of you Switch's SD card, and then PicoLovePotion (all files from this repo) in the "switch/LovePotion/game" directory
  * add your own *.p8 cart and change the name of the in main.lua
  * cross your fingers